“You've got to have endurance because it's not a sprint.”

 Reward top employees with performance pay.

-There are multiple benefits to installing performance pay, Pesek says.
+There are multiple benefits to performance pay, Pesek says.
 McWilliams & Sons had that practice in place for years on the install side, and just set it up on the service side.

 “I wish we’d done it years ago,” he says.
 “It’s one of those things that self-corrects and self-manages bad behaviors.
 It rewards top performers, and it weeds out guys who aren’t performing.”